wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-choices-create-vm.md

 ## Tool choices

-### GUI: Azure preview portal
+### GUI: Azure Management Portal

 The graphical user interface of the Azure Management Portal is an easy way to try out a virtual machine, especially if you're just starting out with Azure.
-Use the Azure preview portal to create the virtual machine:
+Use the Azure Management Portal to create the virtual machine:

 [Create a virtual machine running Windows][]